InfOmics/MDR-RA-Opal-DataSHIELD-documentation/README.md

 ## 4 System Security Management

-The security of the Opal-DataSHIELD ecosystem used in the context of the MDR-RA project is tested and maintained by the project partner, [Pluribus One](https://www.pluribus-one.it/), a provider of advanced cybersecurity solutions.
-Their expertise ensures that our systems remain robust and resilient against potential threats.
-Security tests will be conducted on an external third-party server to guarantee the integrity of the organization/institution's infrastructure.
+The security of the Opal-DataSHIELD ecosystem utilized in the MDR-RA project is rigorously tested and maintained by our project partner, [Pluribus One](https://www.pluribus-one.it/), a provider of advanced cybersecurity solutions.
+Leveraging their expertise, Pluribus One ensures our systems remain robust, resilient, and protected against potential threats.
+To guarantee the integrity of organizational infrastructure, security tests will be conducted on an external third-party server.

-For support or security-related inquiries, please feel free to reach out to the dedicated referents:
+For support or security-related inquiries, please contact the dedicated team:

 - Luca Piras
 - Valentina Del Rio
 - Guido Mureddu

-* **Email:** pluribus-one.mdr-ra@pluribus-one.it
+* **Email:** <pluribus-one.mdr-ra@pluribus-one.it>

-Pluribus One is committed to upholding the highest standards of security, and we encourage you to contact them for any concerns or assistance.
+Pluribus One is committed to maintaining the highest security standards and welcomes your concerns or questions.
+Please do not hesitate to reach out for assistance.

+## 5 System Software Release Tracking and Update Management

+To ensure effective tracking of new software releases, we will actively monitor public repositories and provide partners with timely updates.
+Each new release will undergo validation in a controlled environment to confirm compatibility, stability, and adherence to the required security standards.

+A centralized log will document release details, including dates, version numbers, key changes, and certifications for deployment within partners' environments.
+This log will serve as a reliable reference for tracking approved versions.

+Our approach prioritizes security, stability, and efficiency to maintain a seamless update process.
+Partners will be promptly notified of updates, particularly when a release includes critical security or stability patches or introduces features essential to the project's goals.

-## 5 Support
+## 6 Support

 For support, please contact: